The development process

 The flowchart is a general guide only and does not cover every scenario.
 Processes may vary for some developments based on legislative requirements.

-The following information explains the development process in more detail and the various steps that your DA will go through before it is determined.
+The information below also explains the development process in more detail and the various steps that your DA will go through before it is determined.

 Step 1: Does your development need approval?